Scholarships

 A. Missouri Teacher Education Scholarship

-Criteria: be a Missouri resident, be a high school senior, or a freshman, sophomore or returning adult student at a community college or at a four-year college or university in Missouri; rank in the top 15 percent of your high school class or score in the top 15 percent on ACT or SAT; attend an approved teacher education program at a four-year college or university in Missouri.
+Criteria: be a Missouri resident, be a high school senior, or a freshman, sophomore or returning adult student at a community college or at a four-year college or university in Missouri; rani in the top 15% of your high school class or score in the top 15% on ACT or SAT; attend an approved teacher education program at a four-year college or university in Missouri.
 Recipients must remain enrolled in a four-year teacher education program and are required to teach in Missouri public schools for five years.
 Otherwise, the scholarship converts to a loan and the state’s portion must be repaid.

 B. The Missouri Minority Teaching Scholarship Program

-Criteria: Be a Missouri resident; be African American, Asian American, Hispanic American or Native American; rank in the top 25% of your class and score in the top 25% on the ACT or SAT; be enrolled in a participating, approved teacher education program at a community college or four-year college or university in Missouri
+Criteria: Be a Missouri resident; be African American, Asian American, Hispanic American or Native American; rank in tht top 25% of your class and score in the top 25% on the ACT or SAT; be enrolled in a participating, approved teacher education program at a community college or four-year college or

 Amount: $3,000 renewable